Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 DC-Coupled Batteries

-In DC-coupled solar battery systems, the inverter that alters electricity from DC to AC is not on the solar panel or in the battery, like it is with AC-coupled systems.
-It’s a separate device, usually mounted outside somewhere.
-This device directs traffic (so to speak), guiding the recently altered AC power where it needs to go; the home or the grid.
-We call this style of string inverter a hybrid inverter.
+In DC-coupled solar battery systems, the inverter that alters electricity from DC to AC is not mounted beneath the solar panel, like it is with AC-coupled systems.
+It’s a separate device, usually mounted outside somewhere on the side of the house.
+It’s called a hybrid inverter because it’s a cross between a central inverter on the side of the house and the inverter in the battery.

 Here are some Pros and Cons about DC-coupled batteries…